 Sharing the Knowledge

-The Denoyer-Geppert was formed some time around 1916.
-Formerly, the products were mainly maps and globes, and science education was a small part of the company's offerings.
+In its early years, the firm promoted itself as a manufacturer and supplier of "visual demonstration equipment for geographical maps and globes and the biological sciences."
 In fact, the Denoyer-Geppert "Cartograph" Globe is what made the name famous because they were featured in photographs with the Apollo astronauts throughout the 1960s.

-By the 1980s Denoyer-Geppert was a division of a large educational publishing conglomerate.
-The division's assets were sold to Rand McNally in the mid-1980s.
+By the 1980s Denoyer-Geppert was a division of a large educational publishing conglomerate that went bankrupt.
+The company shifted its focus to manufacturing scientific charts and models exclusively after being purchased and later resold by Rand McNally in 1985.
 The science education products became what is known today as Denoyer-Geppert Science Company.

-Throughout the 1990s the company acquired additional science education assets in the chemistry and kinesiology disciplines.
-In the twenty-first century the company has partnered with many science educators to develop innovative learning tools.
+Since the 1990's, the company has acquired additional science education assets in the chemistry and kinesiology disciplines and has partnered with many science educators to develop innovative learning tools.